borteo/ng-weather/README.md

 gulp server
 ```

-At this poit your browser will open the Web page (localhost -port 9122).
+At this point your browser will open the Web page (localhost -port 9122).

 ### Run tasks with gulp
 - Run `gulp watch` for live compiling SCSS and JS
 - Run `gulp build` for building
 - Run `gulp server` for starting the server
-- Run `gulp test-temperature` for testing the temperatureCoverter
+- Run `gulp test-converter` for testing the temperatureCoverter (first exercise)

 ## Directory Layout

     app/          --> all of the files to be used in development
-      css/              --> css files (Sass)
+      css/        --> CSS files (Sass)
-      js/               --> javascript files
+      js/         --> JavaScript files
       partials/   --> AngularJS partials
+    dist/         --> public folder - minified scripts
+      index.html  --> index page
     test/         --> test scripts

 ## Application walkthrough

 Directives are one of the most important components of any AngularJS application.
 I built a "standalone" directive module which consumes data from a configurable service.
 This service `weatherService`, calls the openweathermap.org API and returns the JSON with the data requested.

+weather.html partial visualise the data.

 ### Widget - directive